Evidence for profile changes in PSR J1713+0747 using the uGMRT: Discussion

 Profile mode changes are believed to arise from a re-organisation of pulsar beams, probably due to global changes in the pulsar magnetosphere \citep{Timokhin2010}, and can exhibit quasi-periodicity \citep{Lyne+2010} accompanied by changes in the spin-down rate.
-This leads to a noisy timing of the pulsar \citep{arun2017}, which has the potential to degrade the precision achievable for PTA experiments relying on the high stability of MSPs.
+This leads to higher timing noise in the pulsar \citep{arun2017}, which has the potential to degrade the precision achievable for PTA experiments relying on the high stability of MSPs.
+Moreover, \cite{Lam2021} has reported the presence of multiple profile changes following this event.
 These observations motivate better modeling of these events.

 The recovery seen in the timing can probably be explained by the magnetosphere of the star relaxing to the original configuration after switching abruptly to a new state.
 Such a recovery is not seen in any profile mode-changing pulsars so far.
-Hence, it provides a unique probe of magnetosphere physics if the event can be interpreted as a profile mode change.
+Hence, it provides a unique probe of magnetospheric physics, if the event can be interpreted as a profile mode change.
 We are continuing a high cadence monitoring campaign on the pulsar and strongly recommend continued dense monitoring in the future to establish the astrophysical reasons and implications of the present event.